Deaod/VoteSys/README.md

 Clients must run at least UT v436.
 Admin UI functionality also requires at least UT v469 clients.

+## Licensing

+This project is licensed under the GNU Affero General Public License v3.0 or later.
+See the [LICENSE file](LICENSE) for the full text.

 ## [UI Documentation](Docs/ui.md)

 ## Installation